daelsepara/abrash-zen-of-asm/src/chapter-04.md

 mov ax,word ptr [MemVar]
 ```

-takes 4 cycles longer to read the word at address `MemVar`{.nasm} than:
+takes 4 cycles longer to read the word at address `MemVar` than:

 ```nasm
 mov al,byte ptr [MemVar]
 ```

-takes to read the byte at address `MemVar`{.nasm}.
+takes to read the byte at address `MemVar`.
 (Actually, the difference between the two isn't very likely to be exactly 4 cycles, for reasons that will become clear when we discuss the prefetch queue and dynamic RAM refresh cycle-eaters later in this chapter.)

 What's more, in some cases one instruction can perform multiple word-sized accesses, incurring that 4-cycle penalty on each access.
 For example, adding a value to a word-sized memory variable requires 2 word-sized accesses—one to read the destination operand from memory prior to adding to it, and one to write the result of the addition back to the destination operand—and thus incurs not one but two 4-cycle penalties.
 As a result: